mattlianje/eztime/README.md

 **Time, made simple**

 **EzTime** is a simple, powerful, zero-dependency wrapper around ZonedDateTime to make working with your time-based logic in Scala 🧈✨ smooth like butter.
-Combat-proven @ Instacart.

 ## Features
 - Smart constructor with `fromString`